+- Hearing impairment (HI)

+- Visual impairment (VI)

+- Multi-sensory impairment

+- Physical Disabilities

+- Medical Needs

-Hearing impairment (HI) Visual impairment (VI) Multi-sensory impairment Physical Disabilities Medical Needs Staff work with specialists from outside the school during relevant training and professional development to support children with significant medical needs We adopt strategies and programmes of work from the Occupational Therapy Service which are followed by children with physical difficulties to support the development of gross and fine motor skills in the classroom and around school We use physical aids or resources where necessary or where advised by specialists e.g. posture cushion, pencil grips, spring scissors, therapy putty We provide support with personal and intimate care if and when needed We make every effort to be as accessible as possible, for example, disabled toilet facilities (See Accessibility Plan) Our staff understand and apply the medicine administration policy.
-Designated first aid trained staff are assigned to break, lunchtimes, trips or visits, etc. (See Administering Medicines Policy) We use one-to-one support for gross and fine motor skills in the classroom as and when required We offer movement breaks for pupils with motor coordination difficulties as and when required The children are encouraged to use alternative ways of recording ideas/writing/investigations --- --
+- Staff work with specialists including 'The Hearing Impairment Service' or the 'Visually Impaired Team' to seek advice and guidance on meeting the needs of individual pupils - Staff work with specialist medical staff from outside agencies who deliver relevant training and professional development to ensure children with significant medical needs are provided for - We adopt strategies and programmes of work from the Occupational Therapy and Physiotherapy Service which are followed by children with physical difficulties to support the development of gross and fine motor skills in the classroom and around school - We use physical aids or resources where necessary or where advised by specialists e.g. posture cushion, pencil grips, spring scissors, therapy putty, sensory activities - We provide support with personal and intimate care if needed - We make every effort to be as accessible as possible, for example, disabled toilet facilities (See Accessibility Plan) - Our staff understand and apply the medicine administration policy.
+Designated first aid trained staff are assigned to break, lunchtimes, trips or visits, etc. (See Administering Medicines Policy) - We use one-to-one support for gross and fine motor skills in the classroom as and when required - We offer movement breaks for pupils with motor coordination difficulties as and when required - The children are encouraged to use alternative ways of recording ideas/writing/investigations